Jamaican posse

-Jamaican posses, often referred to simply as posses or massives, is a general term referring to Jamaican organized crime gangs, based predominantly in Kingston, Spanish Town and Montego Bay, and in Jamaican diaspora communities in New York City, Miami, Toronto and London.
+Jamaican posses, often referred to simply as posses or massives, is a general term referring to Jamaican organised crime gangs, based predominantly in Kingston, Spanish Town and Montego Bay, and in Jamaican diaspora communities in New York City, Miami, Toronto and London.
 First being involved in drugs and arms trafficking in the early 1980s, posses have links to the main Jamaican political parties, the Jamaica Labour Party (JLP) and the People's National Party (PNP).

 History

 Jamaican posses originated in the slums of Kingston as gangs of enforcers for the Jamaica Labour Party, led by Edward Seaga, and the rival People's National Party, headed by Michael Manley.
 The term "posse" was adopted from Hollywood Western films, which were popular in Kingston and other impoverished areas in Jamaica.
-Many posses are named after streets or neighborhoods in Jamaica.
+Many posses are named after streets or neighbourhoods in Jamaica.
 The widespread poverty and violence of Jamaican society provided the catalyst for the development of posses.
-Posses served as an informal system of control over local neighborhoods, and their development was connected to political nationalism and Rastafari.
+Posses served as an informal system of control over local neighbourhoods, and their development was connected to political nationalism and Rastafari.
 By the time of the 1980 Jamaican general election, the gangs had killed around 800 people.
-Although initially political in nature, posses evolved into structured and organized criminal gangs.
+Although initially political in nature, posses evolved into structured and organised criminal gangs.